CosmOS-Creators/reference_project_stmIDE/Cosmos/configuration/systemDefinition/README.md

   * Default value if omitted: `None`
   * Description:

-    If an element is a parent reference and a name property is present a reference to the parent will be added to the current element where the key is set to the value of the name property.
+    If an element is a parent reference and a name property is present, a reference to the parent will be added to the current element where the key is set to the value of the name property.
+    For example:
+    In config `cores.json` an element with the key `core_0` exits In config `programs.json` an element with the name `program_0` has a parent reference to `cores/core_0` as well as a defined `name` property to the value `core`.
+    After parsing, an expression like this: `config.programs.core` exists and would point to a reference of the config of `core_0`

 ## <a name="dependency-expressions"></a>Dependency expressions